brunoviera0/Kwiddex-CNN-Model/README.md

 2/11/26

 This week:

 -User registration and login endpoints (/register and /login) to the FastAPI application, backed by a local authentication module (auth.py) that handles account creation, password hashing, user lookup, and account deactivation.

 -/certify endpoint was fixed to accept both PDF and image uploads, matching the behavior of the underlying certification module which auto-converts images to PDF before signing.

--certificate_store.py stores, retrieves, and revokes certificates in Google Cloud Datastore.The
+-certificate_store.py was created to store, retrieve, and revoke certificates using Google Cloud Datastore.

 -/verify-certificate endpoint was updated to check Datastore for revocation status, so revoking a certificate now actually blocks future verification.